falconair/ProgrammingForAnalytics/lectures/readme.md

 Introduces multiple assignment and tuples

 ##### all_of_python_numbers
-Usees all bsaic operators, including the modulus and power operators.
+Uses all bsaic operators, including the modulus and power operators.
 Shows how mod can be used in algorithms.

 ##### all_of_python_strings
 Shows how to use many popular functions and string formatters.

+##### all_of_python_basic_plotting
+Very basic introduction to plotting.
+Needed for assignment on random numbers.

 ##### all_of_python_libraries_filesystem
 ##### all_of_python_libraries_random